tsender/auto_scene_gen/documentation/creating_scenarios.md

 ## AutoSceneGenScenarioBuilder

 This is the base class for creating scenarios.
-This platform currently only supports creating scenarios for a navigation task for a single vehicle, meaning we must define the environment, the vehicle's starting location, and the goal location.
+This platform currently only supports creating scenarios for a navigation task for a single vehicle, and all scenarios must be defined via the ROS interface.
 All classes mentioned in this section can be found in auto_scene_gen_core/scenario_builder.py, and all message/service definitions can be found in LINK.

 ### Scenario Attributes

 As mentioned above, scenarios are composed of a collection of various attributes.
 Before we can create a scenario in code, we must first define groups of scenario attributes (e.g., structural attributes, textural attributes, etc.), the types of attributes that each group contains, and the allowed value (or range of values) that each attribute can take on.
 The `ScenarioAttribute` class is the lowest level for defining any type of attribute, and takes as input the name of the attribute and the allowed value (or range of values).
 The `ScenarioAttributeGroup` class is a base class used for defining groups of attributes.
 All attribute groups that we define inherit from this class.
-This interface provides several useful scenario attribute groups.
+This interface provides several base scenario attribute groups.

 #### StructuralSceneActorAttributes
 - Description: Describes the geometric attributes related to SSAs.
 While we could make a separate class for each type of SSA, right now we choose the simple route of having only one group that applies to all SSAs.